OCamlverse/ocamlverse.github.io/content/community.md

 ## ReasonML Discussion

-ReasonML is a new syntax on top of OCaml, and as such many discussions pertaining to Reason apply to OCaml as well:
+ReasonML is a different syntax on top of OCaml, and as such many discussions pertaining to Reason apply to OCaml as well:

 * [ReasonML Discord Chat](https://discordapp.com/invite/reasonml):
 the main ReasonML chat channel.
 It has an OCaml room for some OCaml questions.